-- Nine (9) bakeries, nineteen (19) textile workshops, ten (10) steel workshops, ten (10) wood workshops and one (1) shoe factory. - DCS endeavours to enhance offenders' employability beyond incarceration. - Contribute to poverty alleviation (SR) and job creating within communities. - Forge good working relations between correctional centres and communities. - Prioritize areas of investment for meaningful returns.
+- Nine (9) bakeries, nineteen (19) textile workshops, ten (10) steel workshops, ten (10) wood workshops and one (1) shoe factory. - DCS endeavours to enhance offenders' employability beyond incarceration. - Contribute to poverty alleviation in cooperation with Community Corrections and job creating within communities. - Forge good working relations between correctional centres and communities - Prioritize areas of investment for meaningful returns. - Approval of the Strategic Framework on Self Sufficiency and Sustainability (SSS) in March 2021 - Honourable Minister Lamola launched SSS in May 2021 in the Southern Cape, as well opening classrooms and a pharmacy constructed partly with offender labour - Training of officials started (presentation of Skills Development & FE attached)